Sima Humboldt and Sima Martel

 - Formation of voids;

-- When the area of voids increases and ceiling becomes unstable: a subsequent collapse of the ceiling until the surface of tepui has been reached.
+- When the area of voids increases and the ceiling becomes unstable: a subsequent collapse of the ceiling until the surface of tepui has been reached.

 Both of the Sarisariñama sinkholes are located close to the rim of a tepui and there is not much doubt that here the process has been the same.
 This process has been very slow and a large stream was not needed to create these giant holes (9).

 Such processes are unusual because the quartzite forming tepuis is impermeable and with exceptional resistance against water erosion.
-But tepuis belong to the oldest mountain formations in the world and here time is measured in many hundred millions of years.
+But tepuis belong to the oldest mountain formations in the world and here time is measured in many hundred million years.
 The sinkholes of Sarisariñama tell us: if there is enough time, water finds its way through the hardest rock.

-The geological processes in the Sarisariñama tepui in resemble karst processes in many respects, which are typical for the much softer and more soluble rocks like limestone and dolomite, but are a lot rarer and take a lot more time.
+The geological processes in the Sarisariñama tepui resemble karst processes in many respects, which are typical for the much softer and more soluble rocks like limestone and dolomite, but are a lot rarer and take a lot more time.

 The legend about the Evil Spirit is alive up to this day and many Indians still are afraid of the jungle-covered tepui.

-The entire Sarisariñama tepui and surrounding areas are included in Jaua-Sarisariñama National Park and the tepui is off limits to general tourists.
+The entire Sarisariñama tepui and surrounding areas are included in Jaua-Sarisariñama National Park and the tepui is off-limits to general tourists.
 Only researchers may get a permit to visit this unusual location: the unique nature of this site is too unique to afford the risks created by tourism.

 But it is also true that visits to this unusual site are offered by some adventure tourism companies – Wondermondo is not sure who is cheating whom here.